 Apache Pig, http://pig.apache.org/, is a Hadoop platform for creating MapReduce jobs.
+Pig was created at Yahoo! to make it easier to analyze the data in your HDFS without the complexities of writing a traditional MapReduce program.
 Pig uses a high-level SQL-like programming language named Pig Latin.
 The benefits of Pig include the ability to:

-- Run a MapReduce job with a few simple lines of code - Process structured data with a schema, or Pig can process unstructured data without a schema (Pigs eat anything) - Use a familiar SQL-like syntax in Pig Latin - Read and write data from HDFS with Pig scripts - Create code with a data flow language, a logical solution for many MapReduce algorithms
+- Run a MapReduce job with a few simple lines of code - Process structured data with a schema, or Pig can process unstructured data without a schema (Pigs eat anything) - Use a familiar SQL-like syntax in Pig Latin - Read and write data from HDFS with Pig scripts - · Create code with a data flow language, a logical solution for many MapReduce algorithms